 Microgrids spread across the developing world

 Communities in developing countries (such as in Africa, Asia, and Latin America), especially those in remote locations, benefit from the deployment of microgrids.
 As African nations push for rural electrification, they look to microgrids as a solution.
-Microgrids that use renewable energy are more cost effective and safer compared to fuels like kerosene that are widely used in Africa today.
+Microgrids that use renewable energy are more cost-effective and safer compared to fuels like kerosene that are widely used in Africa today.

 Importance of Microgrids for Developing Communities

-Kerosene often uses up to 20% of an average African's income; can cause fires, and unhealthy air quality.
+Kerosene often uses up to 20% of an average African's income, can cause fires and unhealthy air quality.
 A medium-sized solar photovoltaic power system with battery storage, on other hand, can be easily used by over 50 households, or an entire village.
 In many rural locations in Africa, smaller individual PV systems can power homes.

 The power can be used for services currently lacking in many developing countries - lighting, cell phone charging, cooking, and for many other daily household needs.
-Microgrids can provide reliable power to hospital and schools in developing communities.
+Microgrids can provide reliable power to hospitals and schools in developing communities.